Articles | Individual Health

 Black Beans – antioxidant superstars and one of the greatest natural sources of dietary fiber.
 Just one cup of black beans provides nearly 50% of your daily value for fiber, 30% of your daily value for protein, and about 20% of your daily value for iron.

 Oats – with minimal processing, oats are rich in beta-glucan, a heart-healthy fiber that can help lower cholesterol.
-They are low in sodium, and a good source of protein and carbohydrates for energy.
+They are low in sodium and are a good source of protein and carbohydrates for energy.
 Oats also promote healthy gut bacteria and increase feelings of fullness.

 Blueberries – packed with antioxidants, phytoflavinoids, potassium, and vitamin C. Not only can blackberries lower your risk of heart disease and cancer, but they are also anti-inflammatory, according to WebMD.